 Timetables are normally available at enrolment.
 Scheduled teaching for this course is two evenings per week.

 The aims of the programme are to:

-- Provide a supportive and responsive learning environment that will enable students with different experiences to develop a flexible and transferable skill set
+- Provide a supportive and responsive learning environment that will enable you to have different experiences to develop a flexible and transferable skill set

-- Engage students with a variety of learning experiences that build on skills and knowledge at each of the three levels of the programme to facilitate the development of a critical understanding of the children’s workforce and social care settings
+- Engage you with a variety of learning experiences that build on skills and knowledge to facilitate the development of a critical understanding of the children’s workforce and social care settings

 - Develop the skills, knowledge and understanding to work in integrated practice settings across the children’s workforce and social care settings sector

 - Confidently engage with and support the development of children, young people, families and communities

 - Plan, deliver and evaluate projects and interventions that support social action and social justice